A Genetic Algorithm-based Framework for Learning Statistical Power Manifold: Methodology

-We start with $N$ (a hyper-parameter) randomly chosen $\boldsymbol{c}$ vectors where entries inside the vector are chosen randomly from the respectively ranges with some discretization.
+We start with $N$ (a hyper-parameter) randomly chosen $\boldsymbol{c}$ vectors where entries inside the vector are chosen randomly from the respective ranges with some discretization.
 The discretization step size for parameters $\theta_1,...,\theta_p$ is usually fractional and for sample size is integral.
 Each of these $N$ random vectors is called a \textit{chromosome}.
-The collection of these $N$ called a \textit{population}.
+The collection of these $N$ is called a \textit{population}.
 In simple words, we initialize a population of $N$ chromosomes.
 Let $\{\mathbf{c}_1,...,\mathbf{c}_N\}$ be the initial population where $\mathbf{c}_i$ is the $i$th chromosome.
 A \textit{gene} is defined as a specific entry in the chromosome vector.

 We next calculate the power values associated with these $N$ chromosomes using the power function value oracle.
-The power value of a chromosome is called it's \textit{fitness}.
+The power value of a chromosome is called its \textit{fitness}.
 Let $f_i$ be the fitness of $\mathbf{c}_i$.
 We save these chromosomes and the corresponding fitness values in a hash map (dictionary).

-We next go to \textit{reproduction} to form the next generation of the chromosomes.
-The chance of \textit{selection} of a chromosome from a past generation to the next generation is an increasing function of it's fitness.
-One such selection policy is $\lambda$-logistic policy where the probability of selecting a chromosome $u_i$ is calculated as follows.
+We next go to \textit{reproduction} to form the next generation of chromosomes.
+The chance of \textit{selection} of a chromosome from a past generation to the next generation is an increasing function of its fitness.
+One such selection policy is the $\lambda$-logistic policy where the probability of selecting a chromosome $u_i$ is calculated as follows.

 $\lambda$ is a hyper-parameter.